tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 In the code section <span style="color: blue;">*[4] Subdataset for weather data*</span> we use the `merged_data_conf.rda` to generate a dataset from the field condition with light and weather data included.
 This is used in Figure 3 for describing the light data across different weather conditions and in Suppl.
 Figure 2 showing the density of light measures across the field conditions.
 Please note that the `weatherdata` subdataset contains more observations than the `Fielddata` subdataset as observations with invalid/missing pupil data but valid light data are included here.

 <span style="color: blue;">*[5] Subdatasets for case data*</span>.
 In this section we generate a dataset with exemplary data from 2 participants of different age.
-The light data from the dark adaption (which was priorly set to NA values in the `22_categorisation.r` script) are set to "0", so they can be included in the subplots (see Figure 6 in the manuscript and Suppl.
+The light data from the dark adaptation (which was priorly set to NA values in the `22_categorisation.r` script) are set to "0", so they can be included in the subplots (see Figure 6 in the manuscript and Suppl.
 Figure 7).

 In the code section <span style="color: blue;">*[6] Subdatasets for autocorrelation*</span> we create a subdataset from the field condition (with all NAs still included) and compute autocorrelations (3 minute lag) used for Suppl.
 Figure 8.
 To compute the autocorrelations separately for every participant's trial, we used a loop that adds 19 "NA"" rows to where the observations transition from one participant id to the next.